Please note, hours and visitor policies listed on this page may be modified during the current COVID-19 pandemic.

 Following CDC guidelines, we are limiting group activities on the Preserve.
 A maximum of 50 people will be allowed access per day.
 Pre-registration with a non-refundable $10 per person charge, and completing a liability waiver before arriving are mandatory to participate.

-Please review the Deer Creek Hills Preserve COVID 19 Safety Protocols and visit the Events Calendar for more information or to register for a hike.
+Please review the Deer Creek Hills Preserve COVID 19 Safety Protocols and visit the Events Calendar for more information or to register for an outing.

 Deer Creek Hills Preserve is located in eastern Sacramento County on Latrobe Road in Sloughhouse.
 It is one of the largest nature preserves in the Sacramento region and is a working cattle ranch, boasting over 4,500 acres of Blue Oak Woodlands, seasonal creeks and grasslands.
 Single track trails and ranch roads allow visitors to explore the beauty and expanding views of the Sacramento Valley and the High Sierra on foot, mountain bike or horseback.
 This preserve is only open on select days and times.
 More information is provided below.